 Have you ever heard or read something and it hits you really hard?
 Sometimes it can even be a physical sensation where you lean back in your chair, you get chills on your scalp or your jaw drops.
 Or you say “that resonated with me” in response to a particularly insightful comment.
 That’s the vibration of truth.
 You felt it because it has an energetic frequency that literally resonated with your energy field.
 There’s a reason people call it a truth bomb – the energy of it will blow you away!
 Even when your mind says “no, this can’t be the truth.
 I don’t want to believe it”, or “I can’t believe it” because it goes against everything you have been told to believe, or chose to believe, about yourself or your life, the resonance of the truth is going to make itself known.
 So be discerning.
 Pay attention to your feelings and to what you feel in your body because it will let you know the truth of the matter.

-We need only look to nature to understand abundance and contrast.
+We need only look to nature to understand what it is to live a life of abundance and how good it is to be proud of who you are.
 Look for instance at these yellow daisies growing along a coastal path in Mossel Bay.
 You notice and appreciate these pretty yellow flowers, any flower in fact, because they stand out against the green foliage.
 The yellow pops against the green, and the sheer number of flowers – the abundance of flowers – is what makes you take notice: that’s abundance and contrast on display.

 You too can, and should, shine your light by contrasting to your environment.
 By standing out, you draw naturally to you what you need.
 Bees visit a flower, drawn in by the bright colour, pattern on the petals and the smell of sweet nectar.
 Without the bee, the flower will die without having fulfilled its purpose.